Seneca-SRT111-Fall2026/SRT111-Lab1/README.md

 # Lab1
-# Submission Details
 In this lab you will create five simple scripts.
 Write the scripts in codespaces.
-Please note that you must complete the lab during the class hours and show your progress to the professor to receive the marks for the lab.
+Thius lab requires students to create and execute simple python scripts which require creating and initializing variables, dynamic typing, using string methods, print() function, and simple arithmetic operations.

 # Lab Objectives
-- Create and execute simple python scripts which require creating and initializing variables, using string methods, print() function, and simple arithmetic operations.
+- Create and execute basic Python scripts using GitHub Codespaces.
+- Declare and initialize variables with different data types (e.g., strings, integers, floats).
+- Use built-in functions such as print(), type(), and input() to interact with the user and inspect data.
+- Apply string methods like .upper() and .format() for text manipulation and output formatting.
+- Perform arithmetic operations including addition, subtraction, multiplication, division, exponentiation, and modulus.
+- Use the math module to access mathematical constants and functions.
+- Understand and apply indexing and slicing to extract specific characters or substrings from a string.
+- Format numerical output using the % operator for alignment and precision control.
+- Observe Python’s dynamic typing behavior by reassigning variables and inspecting their types.
+- Document and present code execution results through screenshots and organized submission.

 ## Lab1a.py - Variables, Dynamic Typing
 **Objective**: To understand how Python handles variable assignment and dynamic typing.